The Doubleclicks

-The Doubleclicks are a nerd-folk musical duo based in Portland, Oregon and Los Angeles, California, consisting of siblings Laser Malena-Webber and Aubrey Turner (formerly Aubrey Webber).
+The Doubleclicks are a nerd-folk musical duo based in Portland, Oregon and Los Angeles, California, consisting of siblings Laser Webber (formerly Angela Webber and Laser Malena-Webber) and Aubrey Turner (formerly Aubrey Webber).
 They first became known for performing nerd-friendly comedy music, including songs about Dungeons & Dragons, dinosaurs, and other geeky themes.
 While their later songs retain those elements, there has been a stronger focus on feminist and other social issues, and more personal themes.

 History

 Personal

+Aubrey is the older sibling; Laser was born on November 16.
 The Webber siblings grew up in Westford and Boston, Massachusetts listening to the Smothers Brothers (particularly their version of "Streets of Laredo"), "Weird Al" Yankovic and Tom Lehrer.
 They are part of a musical and artistic family; their father, Stephen Webber, is a music professor at Berklee College of Music, and they claim to have been playing music since before they could read; their mother, Susan Webber, is a fiber artist and former Spanish teacher.
 Both attended Abbot Elementary, where they first learned to use stringed instruments, and Westford Academy, with Aubrey graduating in 2003 and Laser in 2006.
 They were part of a rock band in high school but had no plans to form a duo.
 Laser moved to Portland, Oregon to study International Affairs at Lewis & Clark College (with a year at the Anglo-American University in 2008) and Aubrey studied classical cello at the Berklee College of Music before moving to Portland as well.
+Both siblings married within a year of each other in 2016-2017, resulting in the changes to their respective last names.
+In 2019, Laser came out as trans and nonbinary; Laser used they/them pronouns at the time, and later identified as a trans man and started using he/him.
+Laser's marriage has ended.